With many window restrictors available, how do care providers choose the most robust solution?

 Jackloc won the Queen’s Award for Innovation in 2017, the internationally recognised symbol of excellence for businesses.
 Why is this important?
 It means that the company has been judged on their commitment to innovation and safety by the highest committee in UK business.
 It also means that having received the recognition, the company are committed to develop their award-winning products to be the best that they can be.

-And the restrictor comes with security grade 4 anti-tamper screws (with grade 5 being the highest).
+The lock has a patented 5 disc locking barrel mechanism.
+40 locksmiths took part in 90-second tests and were unable to break the lock.
+In addition the restrictor comes with security grade 4 anti-tamper screws (with grade 5 being the highest).
 This means that they can’t be removed unless with a specific drill part.

 Providing a safe and secure environment is imperative when caring for elderly or vulnerable residents or patients.
-Constantly assessing your home’s requirements is one step, and knowing how to differentiate between products is key.
+Constantly assessing your care home’s requirements is one step, and knowing how to differentiate between products is key.

 When looking at window safety, know what’s in your window restrictor and feel secure knowing why you made your choice.